hynek/build-and-inspect-python-package/README.md

 This action provides the following functionality for GitHub Actions users that are maintaining Python packages:

 **Builds your package** using PyPA's [*build*](https://pypi.org/project/build/) (this works with any [PEP 517](https://peps.python.org/pep-0517/)-compatible build backend, including Hatch, Flit, Setuptools, PDM, or Poetry).
-[`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) is set to the timestamp of the last commit, giving you reproducible builds with sensible file timestamps.
+[`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) is set to the timestamp of the last commit, giving you reproducible builds with meaningful file timestamps.

 Uploads the **built *wheel* and the source distribution (*SDist*) as GitHub Actions artifacts**, so you can download and inspect them from the Summary view of a run, or [**upload them to PyPI automatically**][automated] once the verification succeeds.